 The North American slave trade was effectively launched from Freetown in 1560, and by the 18th century Portuguese and British trading settlements lined the coast.
-In the late 1700s, freed slaves from places such as Jamaica and Nova Scotia were brought to the new settlement of Freetown.
+In the late 1700s, freed enslaved people from places such as Jamaica and Nova Scotia were brought to the new settlement of Freetown.
 Soon after, Britain abolished slavery and Sierra Leone became a British colony.
 Many subsequent settlers were liberated from slaving ships intercepted by the British navy and brought here.
 These people became known as Krios and assumed an English lifestyle, together with an air of superiority.

 But things didn't run smoothly in this brave new world.
-Black and white settlers dabbling in the slave trade, disease, rebellion and attacks by the French were all characteristics of 19th-century Sierra Leone.
+Black and white settlers dabbling in the enslaved people trade, disease, rebellion and attacks by the French were all characteristics of 19th-century Sierra Leone.
 Most importantly, indigenous people were discriminated against by the British and Krios, and in 1898 a ferocious uprising by the Mende began, ostensibly in opposition to a hut tax.

 Diamonds Are Forever